Authored by the expert who managed and guided the team behind the Brazil Property Pack

 Could property prices jump again in Rio de Janeiro as of 2026?

-As of early 2026, the likelihood of a renewed broad price surge across all of Rio de Janeiro is low to medium over the next 12 months, but localized jumps in specific neighborhoods are more plausible.
+As of 2026, the likelihood of a renewed citywide price surge in Rio de Janeiro over the next 12 months is medium-low, but the likelihood of selective jumps in the best compact-apartment areas is medium.

 Please also note that we regularly publish and update real estate price forecasts for Rio de Janeiro here.